Why Autonomous Research Agents Hallucinate — and How a Critic Loop Fixes It

 The map step dispatches all sub-questions simultaneously.
 The reduce step synthesizes all verified executor outputs into a final report.
 The critic runs on the final synthesis against the full corpus, not on each individual executor result.

-This is faster than sequential execution and maintains verifiability — the reduce step passes all source documents to the critic, which can verify the final synthesis against everything retrieved.
+This is faster than sequential execution and keeps verification attached to the final output.
+The reduce step passes all source documents to the critic, so the final synthesis can be checked against everything retrieved.

-The failure mode to avoid in the reduce step: the planner synthesizes across sub-questions without checking whether the same claim appeared in multiple executor results with conflicting values.
-"The market size is $5B" from one sub-question and "The market size is $3B" from another need to be flagged, not averaged.
+The failure mode to avoid in the reduce step is cross-question drift.
+The planner may synthesize across sub-questions without noticing that the same claim appeared in multiple executor results with conflicting values.
+"The market size is $5B" from one sub-question and "The market size is $3B" from another should be flagged, not averaged.
 The critic's flags list surfaces these conflicts.

 6. Handling coverage gaps explicitly

-A research agent that only succeeds when good sources exist is half-built.
-The critic loop must also handle the case where retrieved sources are insufficient for the question.
+A research agent that works with sparse sources needs explicit coverage-gap handling.
+The critic loop also needs to handle cases where retrieved sources are insufficient for the question.

-The signal: if the critic consistently marks claims as unsupported across two re-query cycles with different search terms, the failure is likely corpus coverage, not query quality.
-The right response is to explicitly report the coverage gap rather than producing a plausible-sounding answer.
+The signal is repeated unsupported claims.
+If the critic consistently marks claims as unsupported across two re-query cycles with different search terms, the failure is likely corpus coverage, not query quality.
+In that case, I prefer to report the coverage gap explicitly instead of producing a plausible-sounding answer.

 class ResearchReport(BaseModel):